magic-systems-io/laravel-notifyre-sms/docs/usage/DIRECT_SMS.md

 ## Delivery Status Tracking

-The package tracks delivery status using the `NotifyPreprocessedStatus` enum:
+The package tracks delivery status using the `NotifyProcessedStatus` enum:

 ```php
 use MagicSystemsIO\Notifyre\Enums\NotifyProcessedStatus;